-The person with dirty boots definitely has to be entrenched in a hell of a lot of disconnectivity, insecurity and pain to turn someone else into their doormat.
-However, the fact that they can position themselves to get their needs met through self-serving, passive manipulation AND get away with doormatting another person WHILE being pedestaled… I mean, come on.
+The person with dirty boots definitely has to be entrenched in one hell of a lot of disconnectivity, insecurity and pain to turn someone else into their doormat.
+However, the fact that they can position themselves to get their needs met through manipulation AND get away with doormatting another person WHILE being pedestaled… I mean, come on.

-Narcissists being able to see their partner bend over backward FOR THEM due to feeling unworthy OF THEM is generally WAY too sweet of a setup/deal to ever have a mature, for real, and substantial DESIRE to change.
+Narcissists being able to see their partner bend over backward FOR THEM due to feeling unworthy OF THEM is generally WAY too sweet of a deal to ever have a real DESIRE to change.

 Reverse narcissists are more inclined to change because although they overdo it to a fault, they DO HAVE THE ABILITY to put themselves in other people’s shoes.
 Narcissists are empathetically bankrupt.
 It’s impossible for them to put themselves in anyone else’s shoes but their own.

 The question isn’t, “Can a narcissist change?” as much as it is, “Does he/she see anything WRONG with the way he/she operates?”